weareredshift/rs-components/README.md

 ## Deploying

-To deploy, run `yarn deploy` with the change type (patch, minor, major) the tag message, and an optional commit message (will default to tag message).
-This will add and commit your code, bump the version, push the tags, and publish the package to NPM:
+To deploy, run `yarn prep` with the change type (patch, minor, major) the tag message, and an optional commit message (will default to tag message).
+This will add and commit your code, bump the version, and push the code and tags.
+Then run `npm publish` (NOT `yarn publish`), to deploy to NPM:

 ```
-yarn deploy patch "Message for tag" "Optional separate message for commit"
+yarn prep patch "Message for tag" "Optional separate message for commit"
+npm publish
 ```

 ## Roadmap